 - 1. Students in the first semester will elect a class representative to the SON Curriculum Committee and the Student Affairs Committee by mid-term of the first semester.
 Thereafter, classes will elect the class representatives to the committees at the beginning of the semester. - 2.
 The representatives from each class will be a member of the SON Curriculum Committee and Student Affairs Committees respectively and are required to attend each scheduled meeting while school is in session.
 The representatives will also conduct any class business sessions. - 3.
 The student representatives will receive 1 hour of community service to the school for each meeting attended. - 4.
 The Curriculum Coordinator or designee is the class advisor and must attend each class business session. - 5.
 Any activities or remembrances that the class wishes to provide as a class are to be discussed at the business session.
 Class activities are planned and financed based on the amount of money received voluntarily from the class members for the purpose.
 Final approval for all class activities is made by the Vice President for Schools of Nursing and Health Professions. - 6.
 The order for planning a class activity will be as follows: - a.
 Ideas for activities are presented at the class business sessions.
 If the total cost and other necessary information about the activity are not available at that time, then a person(s) is chosen to collect all this information and report back to the class before a vote is taken. - b.
 After all the necessary information is known and presented to the class, the class then votes on the activity.
 Simple majority rules. - c.
 The activity proposal is then submitted in writing to the Vice President for Schools of Nursing and Health Professions for approval.
-The Vice President for Schools of Nursing and Health Professions may wish to discuss the plans with the class representative and/or the Coordinator before approval is made. - d.
-If the activity is approved by the Vice President for Schools of Nursing and Health Professions, the class then collects the money from the members who wish to participate.
-Should the money collected be insufficient to finance the activity, then that activity is cancelled, and the money is refunded.
-The recorder will collect the money and keep a record of all the financial transactions.
-These financial transactions will be included in the reports of the class business sessions. - 7.
-Students involved in the SNA and NCF can be eligible for graduation cords if he or she obtains 50 points by graduation date. - a.
+The Vice President for Schools of Nursing and Health Professions may wish to discuss the plans with the class representative and/or the Coordinator before approval is made.

+Students involved in the SNA and NCF can be eligible for graduation cords if he or she obtains 50 points by graduation date.
+There are cords for each organization SNA and NCF.
+Students must obtain 50 points in that specific organization to earn that organization's cord.

 Ways for students to obtain points include the following.

-Each meeting will give the student 4 points.
+a.
+Each meeting will give the student 4 points.b.

-b.
 Each organizational function/fundraiser/community activity held by the SNA or NCF the student can receive 8 points.